 Created to promote an inclusive environment for all kids accepting children with a variety of special needs including autism, cerebral palsy, spina bifida, and more.

-A completely adaptive summer camp that gives those with Spina Bifida opportunities for independence and fun!
+This completely adaptive summer camp gives those with spina bifida opportunities for independence and fun!

 Dedicated to improving the lives of people with disabilities through the medium of recreation and leisure education.
-Offers fishing, horse riding, swimming, campouts, arts and crafts, and more.
+It offers fishing, horse riding, swimming, campouts, arts and crafts, and more.

 Fully accessible recreational camp for children and adults with any disability.